coolbeans201/ShellProject/README.txt

 4. File name completion (using the ESC character in Lex/YACC)
 5. Metacharacters       (recursive YACC)
 6. Piping
-7. Special commands     (recirsive YACC)
+7. Other commands     (recirsive YACC, with I/O redirection and piping)
 8. Tilde expansion (not completely)
 9. Alias commands/infinite alias expansion (more YACC handling)
-10. Other commands (executing, recurisve YACC)

 Features Implemented
 1. Built-in commands (with I/O redirection)